lmonty22/brackIt-front-end/README.md

 ## Reducer Tests

-1. Run reducers tests by running npm test.
+1. Run reducer tests by running npm test.

 2. If you do not have enzyme test suite installed.
 Run `npm i --save-dev enzyme enzyme-adapter-react-16`